Best Tools for Sales

 Good question.
 Sales is so tools-driven that you may actually want a list like this.
 I’ll write this as I go through my day with Independent Sales Professionals both signing up customers and talking to partners and other Independent Sales Professionals.

-Why carefully select the best sales tools?
+Why carefully select the best tools for B2B sales?

 Always wanted to make a list like this.
 Now I’ll go ahead and make it.
 This is a full list of everything I wouldn’t miss as a Sales Professional.